Wildner, Andreas S;

 (2024)

-Parental considerations about their childs' mental health: Validating the German adaptation of the Parental Reflective Functioning Questionnaire.
+Parental considerations about their child's mental health: Validating the German adaptation of the Parental Reflective Functioning Questionnaire.

 PLoS ONE